kdboller/pythonsp500/README.md

 ## Future additions

-1. Add an environment.yml file in order to create new conda environment.
+1. Add an environment.yml file in order to allow for the creation and usage of a new conda environment.